wpcodefactory/file-renaming-on-upload/readme.txt

 = 2.0.7 =
 * Fix datetime option fatal error on update() boolean
-* Solves more conflicts with github updater plugin

 = 2.0.6 =
 * Solves more conflicts with github updater plugin